chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 }
 ```

-# Built-In Search
+### Built-In Search

-The API allows you to filter by object properties.
+The CRUD API allows you to filter by object properties.
 For example:

 ```bash
 curl -g "localhost:8080/dev/comments?.by=Jack"